FillipdotS/hyprresurrect/README.md

 # hyprresurrect

-hyprresurrect saves your currently open applications in [hyprland](https://hypr.land/) and restores them on reboot (or at any point)
+hyprresurrect saves your currently open applications in [Hyprland](https://hypr.land/) and restores them on reboot (or at any point).
+Workspaces, groups, tile sizes, layout are all preserved.

 ## Why?